DoomFire/ClockworkDungeon/README.txt

  []	!!
 DESCRIPTIONS NEED TO BE DONE FOR ALL !!
  []	!!
 ADD SOUNDS TO ALL APPICABLE OBJECTS !!

+	!!
+SOME ICONS NEED TO BE REDONE SMALLER / DONE !!
+		- lantern
+		- jail door
+		- crate
+		- button
+		- fence ( both )

  []		- Large Furnace

  [o]		- Metal statues